brisktest/brisk-extension/WALKTHROUGH.md

 We also switched to CI mode so that we don't watch by passing BRISK_CI=true to the command.

-Lets also add a configuration setting for the API server so that people can point the CLI at their own backend
+Lets also add a configuration setting for the API server so that people can point the CLI at their own backend.

 This now becomes